cleancoindev/peet-app/README.md

 This repo is the source code of the Peet Dapp.
 This interface is written in Typescript/SCSS with React/Redux.
-The Dapp allow you to be connected with Metamasj and Neoline(soon).
+The Dapp allow you to be connected with Metamask and Neoline(soon).

 ## Install
 You need to have Node.JS v >= 12, Typescript and Parcel installed on your environment